 C-17 builder Boeing vigorously disputes this, citing a 2008 Government Accountability Office report that found the military “would need to fully modernize seven C-5s to attain the equivalent capability achieved from acquiring one additional C-17.”
-But the Institute for Defense Analyses (IDA) came to a seemingly contradictory conclusion this year, stating that, “retiring C-5As to release funds to buy and operate more C-17s is not cost effective.”
+But the Institute for Defense Analyses (IDA) came to a seemingly contradictory conclusion this year, stating that, “retiring C-5As to release funds to buy and winstrol for sale operate more C-17s is not cost effective.”
 IDA found the option of modernizing older C-5As with new engines more appealing, noting that the government would incur no net costs from re-engining the whole Galaxy fleet because so many other costs could be avoided as the planes grew more reliable and productive.

 Despite all the confusion, there actually is a bottom line here.
 It makes little sense to throw away airlifters with decades of service life remaining when they can be brought up to a reasonable mission-capable rate (about 75%) for no more money than what would have been spent to sustain them in their current state anyway.
 Whatever their drawbacks may be in terms of flexibility or versatility, they are able to carry much more per flight than a C-17 and the C-17’s productivity advantage due to higher mission-capable rates diminishes considerably once the C-5s get better engines.
 So the case for more C-17s needs to be grounded in evidence that 300 strategic airlifters are not enough to meet future requirements, rather than the unpersuasive argument that the Air Force should retire useful planes prematurely to make way for something better.